dwnorm2/crypto-converter/README.md

 **Tech used:** HTML, CSS, JavaScript, CoinCap API

-Asset data (name/price/logo) is pulled from the CoinCap API (https://docs.coincap.io/).
+Asset data (name/price/logo) is pulled from the [CoinCap API](https://docs.coincap.io/).
 The prices for two selected assets are then converted based on the value in the amount field.

 Features include:
 * Auto-populating dropdowns based on market-cap